Record ‘bomb cyclone’ bringing exceptional warmth to North Pole

 It just so happens that a team of research scientists studying warm air intrusions has been stationed at Kiruna in northern Sweden waiting for an event like this.
 Since Saturday, they’ve been flying a specially outfitted German aircraft called HALO, or High Altitude and Long Range Research Aircraft, between the North Pole and the approaching warm plume.
 The parent study is known as HALO-(AC)³.
 It is being steered by researchers from the University of Leipzig in Germany and involves multiple European meteorological institutions.

-“This is exactly the situation we aim to cover with the ongoing 6-weeks campaign,” wrote the team in a statement via email.
+“This is exactly the situation we aim to cover with the ongoing 6-weeks campaign,” the team said in a statement via email.
 “We are trying to put together some of the puzzle pieces of the so-called ‘Arctic Amplification’ (stronger warming of the Arctic compared to [mean] global warming).
 And warm air intrusions are actually one of the candidates to explain this phenomenon.”

 Today’s action: We go for investigating a really interesting atmospheric river event in the Fram Strait.
 Very excited 😊 #HALOAC3 #AC3TR #Arctic pic.twitter.com/8F0YLsCJca— HALO-(AC)³ (@HALOAC3) March 15, 2022

-The Arctic is warming three times faster than the rest of the world, and atmospheric scientists are trying to better understand the processes contributing to such swiftly rising temperatures.
+The Arctic is warming three times faster than the rest of the planet, and atmospheric scientists are trying to better understand the processes contributing to such swiftly rising temperatures.

-Thus far, the team has already observed a number of phenomena that display telltale climate implications, many of which have been spurred by the sudden warm-up.
+Thus far, the team has observed a number of phenomena that display telltale climate implications, many of which have been spurred by the sudden warm-up.

 “For example, heavy rain over sea ice,” wrote the team.
 “This might have serious implications on a possible early melting of the sea ice, and this in the mid of March!”